 Bernadette Hohl, PhD, MPH

-She has participated in several community and academic partnerships that addressed health and safety issues facing urban, minority, and disadvantaged communities including two CDC-funded Youth Violence Prevention Centers.
+She has participated in several community and academic partnerships to address factors that negatively affect health and safety issues facing urban, minority, and disadvantaged communities; including two CDC-funded Youth Violence Prevention Centers.
 She has organized teams of community, city and academic stakeholders to assess community needs, design, and implement interventions and disseminate results.
 Her current research focuses on identifying modifiable community level risk factors for violence and in turn developing and testing place-based interventions to address those factors.
-She has taught several methods and content courses at the undergraduate and graduate level including Public Health and Violence Prevention.
-Prior to joining the faculty at Rutgers,
+She has extensive teaching and curriculum development experience at both graduate- and undergraduate-levels.
+She has also mentored PhD and post-doctoral students in the areas of gun violence prevention.

 Dr. Hohl has been an active member of the Society for the Advancement of Violence and Injury Research (SAVIR) since 2009.
 She served as a member and Chair of the Science and Research Committee during which time she helped develop the SAVIR Mentoring Program, ran the Outstanding Science Award selection for several conferences, and facilitated the development of reports highlighting important injury research conducted by SAVIR membership.
 She served on the Conference Planning Committee for the 2015 and 2017 SAVIR conferences, the Program Planning Sub-committee for the 2011, 2013, 2015 and 2017 conferences and the Nominations Committee.
 She received the SAVIR Service Award in 2017 in recognition of these efforts.
 She is currently a member of the SAVIR Board of Directors.